maoz-grossman/-k-nearest-neighbors-implementation/README.md

 ```
   <p>
  Which parameters of k,p are the best?
 Do you see overfitting?
-Hand in code, printout,
-and answers to these two questions.
  </p>